jeguberman/ultragram/README.md

 A clone of instagram created as a full stack project for App Academy.
 I am not affiliated with instagram or facebook.
 This is intended to be educational.
 Also it's specifically for earth-shattering supervillains.
 ULTRAGRAM

+### January 2nd 2018
+* 12:15 should be able to create users at seeds and from console.
+Static page still not build

 I am using this space for a todo list.
 This todo list is not for future tasks, which are outlined in the homeworks, but documents which I came to realize should be done differently, after the fact.